-The MOA will deduct from the wages of those employees who have signed a dues check off authorization form approved by the MOA.
+The MOA will deduct from the wages of those employees who have signed a dues check-off authorization form approved by the MOA.
 The dues check off authorization form will be approved by the MOA annually or when any changes have been made to the form.
 Failure to approve the form shall not be unreasonably withheld.
 The MOA will deduct on a bi-monthly basis the regular dues, agency fees, assessments, initiation fees, and/or contributions authorized by the employee to the Association as certified by the Secretary-Treasurer of the Association.
 Such authorization shall be revocable as specified in the authorization.
 The MOA shall forward such dues, agency fees, assessments, initiation fees, and contributions to the Association by the fifteenth (15th) day of the month following the month in which said dues are checked off.
+The MOA will deduct the dues going forward after receipt of the signed dues check-off form but the MOA will not collect dues prior to the date the form was received.
 The MOA shall use reasonable care in checking off and forwarding said dues, initiation fees, and contributions, but shall not be liable for any failure to do so other than an intentional, bad faith failure to forward said dues, agency fees, assessments, initiation fees, and contributions.
 The Association agrees to defend, indemnify, and hold harmless the Municipality from any claim and/or liability of the Municipality for compliance with this section unless based upon intentional, bad faith actions described above.